BarakShamailov/Synchronized-Folder-/README.md

 * Deleting files or folders.
 * Navigating between subfolders and parent folders.
 * Moving folders and files from one folder to another.

+## Installation instructions:
+1. First, create a new project in the IDE (the IDE I worked with is PyCharm).
+Then, copy the contents of the src folder from the ZIP to the new project opened in the IDE.
+2. Now, install an external library named PIL using the terminal with the command - pip install pillow.
+3. After installing the library, you can run the server.py file that runs the server.
+And then also the client.py application.